MicrosoftDocs/sql-docs/docs/integration-services/devops/ssis-devops-overview.md

 Release Date: June 2, 2021

-- Fixed an issue that sometimes SSIS Build Task of version 1.* failed to build projects/packages with protection level EncryptSensitiveWithPassword or EncryptAllWithPassword with error "Specified initialization vector (IV) does not match the block size for this algorithm.".
+- Fixed an issue that sometimes SSIS Build Task of version 1.\* failed to build projects/packages with protection level EncryptSensitiveWithPassword or EncryptAllWithPassword with the error "Specified initialization vector (IV) does not match the block size for this algorithm."
-- Removed the json content in the log of SSIS Catalog Configuration task when "Configuration file source" is "File Path".
+- Removed the JSON content in the log of the SSIS Catalog Configuration task when "Configuration file source" is "File Path".

 ### Version 1.0.4